Interview by Marko Syrjala

-Did you ever get any money from that DVD?
+Did you ever get any money from that release?

 Yeah sure.
 And I will get more if someone is buying a copy? (laughs).

-Like you said, there haven’t been too many QR live recordings or video footage available before.
-I only remember one which was from huge outdoor festival and you played there together with Ozzy then?
+As you said, there have not been a lot of Quiet Riot live recordings or video footage available before.
+I only remember one from a huge outdoor festival, and you played there together with Ozzy then?

-No I think just came out from the tv back then and it’s now on sale everywhere.
+No, I think it just came out from the tv back then, and it’s now on sale everywhere.

-Who originally came up with an idea with man in the iron mask?
-“That” person? has later been used on almost every Quiet Riot album cover?
+Who originally came up with an idea with a man in the iron mask?
+That “person” has later been used on almost every Quiet Riot album cover?

 It was my idea.
-He’s a universal headbanger and he could be anybody?
-He’s is the man in the iron mask.
-Alexander Dumas kind of thing you know? “laughs”.
+He’s a universal headbanger, and he could be anybody?
+He’s the man in the iron mask.
+Alexander Dumas kind of thing, you know? “laughs.”
 I’m a big fan of his.
 Have you ever read Count of The Monte Cristo?
 What a great book.
-This guy in the cover is universal.
-Anybody could be that person you know what I mean?
-We wanted to use a face and we wanted it to be a kind of icon that is symbolic.
+This guy on the cover is universal.
+Anybody could be that person.
+Do you know what I mean?
+We wanted to use a face, and we wanted it to be a kind of symbolic icon.

-Do you actually own rights of this “guy”
+Do you own the rights of this “guy?”

 No. The band Quiet Riot does.
-It’s like the name Quiet Riot, band owns it.
-That’s the reason Kevin can?’ use name Quiet Riot anymore.
+It’s like the name Quiet Riot; the band owns it.
+That’s the reason Kevin can?’ use the name Quiet Riot anymore.
 Legally he can’t.

 I haven’t.
-I’m not really interested of former Quiet Riot members.
-And I’m currently too busy with Dio you know?
-But I still wish them all a best of luck.
-Or at least I wish them the same thing they wish me! “laughs” or maybe just a little bit better :).
-Still I’m quite sad for Frankie because he worked so hard to keep it together.
+I’m not really interested in former Quiet Riot members.
+And I’m currently too busy with Dio, you know?
+But I still wish them all the best of luck.
+Or at least I wish them the same thing they wish me! “laughs,” or maybe just a little bit better :).
+Still, I’m quite sad for Frankie because he worked so hard to keep it together.
 But you know what happened?

-This is actually little bit out of the subject but do you know why Frankie recently refused to tour with WASP even he just recorded two albums with them?
-Now they have their old drummer Stet Howland once again on drums on current tour.
+This is slightly out of the subject, but do you know why Frankie recently refused to tour with WASP, although he just recorded two albums with them?
+Now they have their old drummer Stet Howland on tour instead of Frankie.

-I don’t know Stet but I do know that Blackie had been wanting Frankie to play with WASP forever.
-Frankie played on their records and?
+I don’t know Stet, but I know that Blackie wanted Frankie to play with WASP forever.
+Frankie played a lot on their records, and?

 Why?
 Guess who I was playing with when those songs were recorded?

 Chuck Wright because he was in the band.
-And then he got kicked out and in fact one of my friend Tony Cavazo was going to be in the band and then on that same day they recorded “Cum On Feel The Noise” with Tony because i had never heard that song before.
+And then he got kicked out, and in fact, one of my friends, Tony Cavazo, was going to be in the band.
+They recorded “Cum On Feel The Noise” with Tony on that same day because I had never heard that song before.
 I wasn’t in the band.
-I was just doing some that I had played with them before.
+I was just doing some stuff that I had played with them before.
 “Cum On Feel the Noise” was a song I had never heard in my life.
-In fact they later on when I played that song live I was thinking “Never heard the song.
+In fact, later on, when I played that song live, I was thinking, “Never heard the song.
 I’m just going to play what I think that song should be like?” and that?’ what I played.
-Then months later somebody played me a record of Slade and I was like “That’s how it goes” “laughs” I just played what I thought it might be.
+Then months later, somebody played me a record of Slade, and I was like, “That’s how it goes” “laughs.”
+I just played what I thought it might be.

 One last question about Quiet Riot?
-Did you ever imagine that METAL HEALTH would be so huge success?
+Did you ever imagine that METAL HEALTH would be such a huge success?

 Our time is up now.
 Thank you for the interview!

-Special thanx to Tuska Festival organizers and Spinefarm to get his this interview done!!!
+Special thanks to Tuska Festival organizers and Spinefarm for getting this interview done!!!